donmccurdy/aframe-gamepad-controls/README.md

 Property          | Default | Description
 ------------------|---------|-------------
 controller        | 0       | Which controller (0..3) the object should be attached to.
-enabled           | true    | Enables/disables all events on this controller. movementEnabled   | true    | Enables/disables movement via the left thumbstick. lookEnabled       | true    | Enables/disables view rotation via the right thumbstick. flyEnabled        | false   | Enables/disables movement off the horizontal plane. debug             | false   | Enables/disables debug logging to the console.
+enabled           | true    | Enables all events on this controller. movementEnabled   | true    | Enables movement via the left thumbstick. lookEnabled       | true    | Enables view rotation via the right thumbstick. flyEnabled        | false   | Whether or not movement is restricted to the entity’s initial plane. debug             | false   | When true, shows debugging info in the console.